nowtechnologies/open_ozone_chamber/README.md

 * Ozone breaks down to oxygen with a half life of about 20 minutes ( at 20 degrees Celsius in water )
 * Decomposition of 2 mol (96 g) ozone to 3 mols of oxygen requires 286 kJ energy
 * pH influences acid/base equilibriums of some compounds and also the reaction speed of ozone.
-* Decay of ozone in a basic environment is much faster than in an acid environment.
+* Decay of ozone in a basic environment is much faster than in an acid environment!
 * [Materials ozone resistance chart](https://www.oxidationtech.com/blog/materials-ozone-resistance-chart/)
 * [Ozone decomposition kinetics](doc/Ozone_decomposition_kinetics.pdf)